Satellite-im/testing-uplink/README.md

 # Uplink - UI Test Automation Framework

-Tests running on Github Actions

-Test Automation Framework designed to create UI tests in webdriverIO using Appium for Uplink app on macOS now, and Windows/Linux Uplink apps in the future
+Test Automation Framework designed to run UI/E2E tests in Uplink Applications using Appium and WebdriverIO.
+Tests can run now in MacOS and Windows and we would like to implement the same tests to run against Linux/Ubuntu builds in the future.

 Tests running using Github Actions: